-Take a look at my brew room.
+The slideshow below shows pictures of my old brew room at my old house.
 Instead of building a RIMS system like all the others in my homebrew club, I worked all last summer on my man cave.
 I had brewing and winemaking stuff scattered all over the house, and in an effort to preserve my marriage and my wife's sanity, I went to work on this project.
 I don't have any before pics, so you have to imagine a 21' x 6' x 8' raw shed on the end of my garage.
 I decided to go the cheapest route I could find but still get the job done.
 At first I was going to make a cold room.
 I didn't really understand what the term "cold room" meant at the time.

 I started with R30 plastic coated insulation in between all studs and ceiling joists.
 I then went with Reflectix 25' x 16" rolls, which I stapled to the back of all 4' x 8' sheets of fiber-board sheeting.
 This added an extra R5 insulation value and helped reflect radiant heat back outdoors.
 I probably should have put the reflectix against the outside walls instead of on the inside of the plywood sheeting, but it seems to be working fine.